xinyashanportfolio/Fictional-Resume-Coding-Project-/README.md

 ![HEADER-01-728x310](https://github.com/user-attachments/assets/64807200-21e5-4bf9-a899-7ae997d1b9ee)

-This resume is a fictional construct, developed purely for creative or technical demonstration purposes.
+This resume is a fictional construct, developed purely for creative and technical demonstration purposes.

 🌙 A creative, code-loving night owl with a passion for transforming ideas into interactive web experiences.